Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 275, in theory, should perform a lot faster than the GeForce GTX 550 Ti in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 275 should theoretically be much better than the GeForce GTX 550 Ti in general. (explain)

-Texel RateThe GeForce GTX 275 should be a lot (about 76%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 275 should be quite a bit (about 76%) better at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

-Pixel RateThe GeForce GTX 550 Ti should be a lot (approximately 22%) better at AA than the GeForce GTX 275, and also will be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 550 Ti is much (about 22%) more effective at anti-aliasing than the GeForce GTX 275, and also able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison